"I had a very good experience on this unforgettable expedition. The trip was well organized and I liked the leader. He was full of energy and humour."

 In addition to our top-quality high-altitude tents, we now provide an individual tent (1 tent per person) in basecamp.

 Your trip includes 2 free Kathmandu hotel nights at the beginning and two free Kathmandu hotel nights at the end of the trip.
 You will be sharing.
-If you want your own single room, the cost is an aditional $32per night and for extra nights $65per person for single occupancy.
+If you want your own single room, the cost is an additional $32 per night (during the included four free hotel nights) and for extra nights $65 per person for single occupancy.
 Please bring extra cash to pay for your extra nights and / or your single supplement.
-This a clean and comfortable "two-star" hotel.
-We use good quality hot water hotels in a central neighborhood, near many tasty restaurants, and excellent mountain equipment and gift shopping, as well as our trekking and mountain climbing office where we meet before and after the adventure.
+Please note that shared accommodation is not available for those who arrive early or depart late.

 Mountaineering is memorialized here in a Lhasa statue celebrating the first ascent of Everest from Tibet (D.L.
 Mazur).
 In Beijing in June of 1999, we had dinner with Wang Fu Zhou, the world's first person to climb Everest from Tibet.
 He is now president of the CMA Chinese Mountaineering Association (J. Otto). back to top